celery/pytest-celery/docs/getting-started/vendors.rst

    :language: docker
    :caption: pytest_celery.vendors.worker.Dockerfile

-.. _localstack-broker:
+.. _built-in-localstack-broker:

 Localstack (SQS) Broker
 =======================

-To use the Localstack broker, you will need add additional configuration to the test setup.
+To use the :ref:`Localstack broker <localstack-broker>`, you will need add additional configuration to the test setup.

 You may add this to ``conftest.py`` to configure the Localstack broker.